ivanestro/learning-module-3/README.md

   - "If it is raining outside, I will grab an umbrella" (otherwise I will not)
   - "If it is a weekday, I will wake up at 6am, otherwise I will wake up at 8am"

-- Loops enable you to perform the same operation multiple times without writing the same code repeatedly, making your code more efficent and easier to maintain.
+- Loops enable you to perform the same operation multiple times without writing the same code repeatedly, making your code more efficient and easier to maintain.

   - "For each grocery item on the conveyer belt I will: grab it, scan it, put it in a bag."

   - "As long as the pool is not filled, I will add water to it."

 ## INTRODUCTION TO LOGIC AND LOOPS - PROPER INDENTATION

-- In python indentation is essential for defining code blocks within control structues, loops and functions.
+- In python indentation is essential for defining code blocks within control structures, loops and functions.
-  - By adding indentation, we seperate the code into sections and subsections.
+  - By adding indentation, we separate the code into sections and subsections.

 - Unlike other programming languages that use brackets or keyboard to denote code blocks, python relies on indentation.
   - Proper indentation improves code readability and makes it easier to understand and maintain.